ralismark/itab/README.md

 ## Options

-- `itab#disable_maps` - Set this to disable mapping tab and backspace
+- `itab#disable_maps` - Disable mapping of tab and backspace
+- `itab#clear_trails` - Delete trailing whitespace when going to a new line after indenting

 ## Issues